Indian Telco Stocks Slip On Weak Subscriber Data

 Jio's entry in the market had led to widespread disruption in the domestic telecom industry, sparking a price war, stiffening competition and triggering consolidation among the bigger players.

 "The top three operators have benefited from the ongoing consolidation within smaller operators in the past," brokerage Morgan Stanley wrote in a note.

 "Most smaller operators are now left with no subscribers, so it will be interesting to see market share shifts within the top players, particularly when Jio continues with an aggressive subscriber acquisition strategy compared to Airtel and Vodafone Idea, which are looking to optimize their low-end customer base," Morgan Stanley said.

-Vodafone Idea shares hit their lowest in three weeks, dropping as much as 5.2 per cent, while shares in Bharti Airtel fell 1.5 per cent.
-Shares in Mahanagar Telephone Nigam Ltd, which has a total of 3.5 million users, fell up to 6.7 per cent.
+Vodafone Idea shares hit their lowest in three weeks, dropping as much as 5.2 percent, while shares in Bharti Airtel fell 1.5 percent.